doodek/doodek/README.md

 - Loves STM32 microcontrollers.
 - Member of [Electronics and Computer Science Club in Knurów](https://github.com/knei-knurow) since 2016.
 - Won some prizes and was on TV (see below).
 - IB Diploma Programme M22 Student.
-HL: Math AA, Physics(+EE), English B, SL: Chemistry, Economics Polish A Lit.,
+HL: Math AA, Physics(+EE), English B, SL: Chemistry, Economics, Polish A Lit.,
 - Undertaking Artificial Intelligence course at Silesian University of Technology (being a high school student)
 - ⚡ i use arch btw → [dotfiles](https://github.com/doodek/dotfiles).
 Tried to use Vim daily, failed.